Do you like Menus to Plan Your Meal?

 Terrific Tip: Use a serrated knife to cut bread easier.

-If you enjoyed my French bread recipes, find more Vegetarian recipes on my blog.
+If you enjoyed my French bread recipes, find more Vegetarian recipes on my healthy food blog.

 Latest posts by Holly Clegg (see all)